-Ken has a Bachelor of Commerce Degree, a Masters Degree in Business Administration, a Masters Degree in Dispute Resolution, a Graduate Diploma from the Australian Institute of Company Directors, a Cerrtificate IV in Real Estate Agency Practice, and is a Prince2 Certified Project Management Practitioner.
+Ken has a Bachelor of Commerce Degree, a Master’s Degree in Business Administration, a Master’s Degree in Dispute Resolution, a Graduate Diploma from the Australian Institute of Company Directors, a Certificate IV in Real Estate Agency Practice, and is a Prince2 Certified Project Management Practitioner.

 Ken’s personal and career goal is to make a positive difference in the community he serves and in the lives of the people he works with.

-Peter Care, Director – Wide Bay Water & Waste Services
+Mark Vanner, Director - Water and Waste Services

-Nigel Greenup, Acting Director - Community and Development
+Gerard Carlyon, Director - Strategy, Community and Development

 Davendra Naidu, Director - Infrastructure Services